carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_trainingpipeline.md

 In this step, we will use the AzureML SDK and Scikit Learn to prepare the data for training.
 The result of this step is a Scikit Learn transformation pipeline that will consist of two stages:

 - A **Custom Transformer**, called **CombinedAggregateAdder**, will add coarse and fine aggregate features into a new feature called **Aggregate**.

-- A **Standardization Transformer** that will standardize the features using Scikit Learn's **StandardScaler**.

-The two transformers are chained together using Scikit Learn's **Pipeline** class.
-It is essential to mention that this is not the typical approach to preparing the data, as Microsoft Azure provides many tools, such as **Azure Databricks**, that are better suited for this task.
-But in our small project, we will use the coding approach.

-The code to generate the data transformation pipeline is shown below.
-The method **pipeline_fit_transform_save()** is used return the  the pipeline and transformed data.

 ```python
 '''